-The Ford F-Series pickup is the most dangerous vehicle in America.
-The top-selling pickup was involved in over 10,000 crashes over our 5-year study period.
+The Ford F-Series pickup is the most-often crashed vehicle in America.
+The top-selling pickup was involved in over 10,000 fatal crashes over our 5-year study period.
 But other popular vehicles like the Silverado, Accord and Camry aren't far behind.

 - The Ford F-Series is the deadliest car on the road, though its insurance prices don't account for that: It's the fourth-cheapest vehicle to insure in the country.

-- Among the 20 most dangerous cars, the Ford Mustang does the worst job of protecting its occupants: 0.71 Mustang occupants are killed per fatal crash.
+- Among the 20 most-often crashed cars, the Ford Mustang does the worst job of protecting its occupants: 0.71 Mustang occupants are killed per fatal crash.

 - Passenger cars still account for the most fatal crashes nationwide, despite their decreasing popularity.
 But motorcycles account for 10% of crashes, despite making up only 3% of registered vehicles.